Md-Jaffar/del-dem/README.md

 # del-dem
-This is a demo for git.
+This is a demo for git and git class.

+# Learning

+MDJ